catmaid/CATMAID/sphinx-doc/source/catmaid_aws.rst

     ssh -i downloaded_catmaidkey.pem ubuntu@$ec2-hostname
     cd CATMAID/scripts/database

-You can then call the scripts as described in section 3 and 4 in :ref:`basic-installation`.
+You can then call the scripts as described in section 3 and 4 in the :ref:`basic installation instructions <basic-installation>`.

 This fabfile should allow you to install CATMAID also on your local Ubuntu machine.
 Warning: It would overwrite your Apache configuration::